postgres-ai/docs/docs/guides/administration/machine-setup.md

 ---
-title: Setup machine for the Database Lab Engine
+title: Set up a machine for Database Lab Engine
-sidebar_label: Setup machine for the Database Lab Engine
+sidebar_label: Set up a machine for Database Lab Engine
 ---

 import Tabs from '@theme/Tabs';